connorwilloughby/csv2sql/README.md

 ## getting started

 To use this tool just create a folder in the root of this project called `imports`, by placing one or many files in this dir you can then run the script.
 After running the script youll see a new file created called finished sql.

+## todos

+- create a sql safe col lookup
+- create a csv lookup from the above transformation
+- create documentation
+- convert to cmd function
+- performance bump by only pulling headers?